-Finding: We noted the monthly bank reconciliation, bank statement and payroll registers are reviewed by the Chief Operating Officer; however, no evidence of this review is documented.
+Finding: We noted one of the bank accounts had an unreconciled difference at year end.
+We also noted the monthly bank reconciliation, bank statement and payroll registers are reviewed by the Chief Operating Officer; however, no evidence of this review is documented.

-Recommendation: We recommend these monthly reconciliations, statements and payroll registers be initialed by the Chief Operating Officer as evidence of review.
+Recommendation: We recommend that reconciliations resolve all differences at the end of each month.
+We recommend these monthly reconciliations, statements and payroll registers be initialed by the Chief Operating Officer as evidence of review.
 In addition, we recommend these monthly reconciliations, statements and payroll registers be reviewed in detail as the Organization has numerous disbursements.